OndrejOravec/BIMmanager_g_11/A5/README.md

 An idea I find particularly exciting involves a tool that allows designers to input project parameters—such as the number of rooms, building type, room types and sizes—and upload contextual data like surrounding buildings, trees, and the site’s layout.
 The tool could then generate hundreds of optimized building layouts with recommended room configurations, floorplans, and window placements.
 Designers could review the top 5–10 results and use them as inspiration or starting points for further refinement.
 While I’m not suggesting that architects are “guessing” during design, having this kind of engineering-guided framework early on could significantly improve the final outcome.

 To answer the question directly, working on something like this would be impossible without OpenBIM tools.
 Whether I pursue this exact idea or explore smaller-scale optimizations within another topic, OpenBIM will likely play a critical role in my thesis work.
+I mean Iam not saying being manager doesnt allow to learn and develope any kind of skills, but from learning objective of course perspective, it doesnt give you as being manager as strong tools or possibilities to meet those learning objectives.

 ### Wrap up:
 #### Tool conclusion